-Rubber flooring is quickly gaining in popularity as a residential surface covering in a variety of interior and exterior locations.
+Rubber flooring is quickly gaining in popularity as a residential surface covering a variety of interior and exterior locations.
 That is because it combines the durability, strength, and ease of maintenance found in hard tile materials, with a soft, yielding feel that is comfortable to stand on and safe for anyone who is prone to falling—such as children or elderly family members.

 Rubber is an extremely durable and resilient material that is difficult to damage.

-Resistant to stains and nearly impervious to water, maintaining it is a matter of keeping the surface clean of dirt and debris by sweeping, vacuuming, or wet mopping with clean water.
+Resistant to stains and nearly impervious to water, maintaining it is a matter of simply keeping the surface clean of dirt and debris by sweeping, vacuuming, or wet mopping with clean water.

 Sealing: Most rubber flooring is nearly impervious to water penetration.
-If you wish to reinforce this and make it completely proof against leaking liquids, then you can seal your floor after installation.
-This will coat the material in an invisible chemical layer which will act as a barrier against water and stains.
+If you wish to reinforce this and make it completely immune to liquids, then you can seal your floor after installation.
+This will coat the material in an invisible chemical layer that will act as a barrier against water and stains.

 Rubber Flooring Options

-Rubber Floor Sheeting: These consist of long strips of rubber material which are rolled out over a floor to completely cover the surface.
-Generally sold in sizes of 4 feet by 20 - 30 feet in length, they can be custom cut so that the material perfectly matches the shape of the room.
-Installation of sheet rubber is more difficult than tile, but the advantage is that you get an installation that is without any vulnerable seams.
+Rubber sheeting: These consist of long strips of rubber material that are rolled out over a floor to completely cover the surface.
+Generally sold in rolls four feet wide and 20 to 30 feet in length, sheet rubber can be custom cut so that the material perfectly matches the shape of the room.
+Installation of sheet rubber is more difficult than tile, but the advantage is that you get an installation without any vulnerable seams.

-Natural Rubber: These materials are manufactured using a type of latex which is extracted from the sap of rubber trees.
-The tiles and sheets that are produced in this way are durable, water resistant, and easy to clean and maintain.
+Natural rubber: These materials are manufactured using a type of latex extracted from the sap of rubber trees.
+The tiles and sheets produced in this way are durable, water-resistant, and easy to clean and maintain.
 The drawback is that natural virgin rubber flooring will have a relatively noticeable odor, which can irritate some people.
 Over time, this should fade with proper ventilation.

-Synthetic Rubber: This is not real rubber at all, but is rather one of a series of vinyl, or polyvinyl PVC materials that are manufactured to have the same soft yielding feel that rubber naturally has.
-The advantage is that the floor feels just like the real thing, but is much more durable and resistant to all stains.
+Synthetic rubber: This is not real rubber at all, but is one of a number of different products made of vinyl or polyvinyl PVC materials that are manufactured to have the same soft, yielding feel of rubber.
+The advantage is that the floor feels just like the real thing but is much more durable and resistant to all stains.
 The drawback is that it is a synthetic material made through chemical processes, which can cause some VOC off-gassing.

-Texture: When rubber flooring is being manufactured it can be set and molded so that it takes on a variety of textures including dimples, rivets, studs, and waffles.
-This can be great for improving the traction of the floor, especially in commercial and high traffic situations.
-It also gives you the ability to add a dimensional touch to your flooring application.
+Different textures available: When rubber flooring is being manufactured, it can be set and molded so that it takes on a variety of textures, including dimples, rivets, studs, and waffles.
+This can be great for improving the traction of the floor, especially in high traffic situations.
+It also gives you the ability to add a dimensional touch to your flooring.

-Soft: Rubber is an extremely safe floor covering material that is used in many active environments such as gyms and playgrounds.
-That means that it is great for homes where small children or elderly relatives are living, as it can be a kind of cushion beneath them protecting them from accidental falls.
+Soft surface: Rubber is an extremely safe floor covering material that is used in many active environments such as gyms and playgrounds.
+That means that it is great for homes where small children or elderly relatives are living, as it can be a kind of cushion beneath them protecting them during accidental falls.

-Odor: With brand new installations of natural rubber flooring you may end up with a moderate odor emitting from the material for a time.
-While this is harmless, it can be irritating to some people and should be taken into consideration.
+May have an odor: With brand-new installations of natural rubber flooring, you notice a moderate odor for a time.
+While this is harmless, it can be annoying to some people and should be taken into consideration.
 It usually fades with time.

-Price: On average, you will be able to find rubber flooring selling from $3 - $8 per square foot, making rubber slightly more expensive than some other resilient flooring options.
-The thicker, plusher, and well made materials will tend to be more expensive, but will also last longer.
-On the other hand, you can find bargain basement rubber tiles at just $1 or $2 per square foot but you have to be careful because you often get what you pay for.
+Price: On average, you will be able to find rubber flooring selling from $3 to $8 per square foot, making rubber slightly more expensive than some other resilient flooring options.
+The thicker, plusher, and more well-made materials will tend to be more expensive, but they will also last longer.
+Bargain-basement rubber tiles may be available for just $1 to $2 per square foot, but quality concerns are an issue here.